-Grades will not be adjusted on the basis of need.
+Grades will not be adjusted based on need.
 It is important to monitor your performance in the course.
-Remember: You are responsible for your grades in this course.
-The DAN Department has a grade policy which states that for courses in the 3000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
+Remember: you are responsible for your grades in this course.
+The DAN department has a grade policy which states that for courses in the 3000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
 In very exceptional circumstances only, class averages outside this range may be approved by the Undergraduate Chair or Chair.
 Class averages are not grounds for appeal.